 You may have noticed an increasing buzz around the ELT blogosphere and Twitter recently about this weekend’s ISTEK ELT Conference in Istanbul.
-Ken Wilson offered a preview on his blog earlier this week as did Eva BĂĽyĂĽksimkesyan today and Adam Simpson came up with some very useful tips for those attendelt_05ing in a guest post on conference organiser Burcu Akyol’s blog.
+Ken Wilson offered a preview on his blog earlier this week as did Eva BĂĽyĂĽksimkesyan today and Adam Simpson came up with some very useful tips for those attending in a guest post on conference organiser Burcu Akyol’s blog.

 This will be the second year this event has been held and, by all accounts, the first one was something pretty special - hence the anticipation around this weekend.
 I thought I’d try my luck and submit a workshop proposal this year and to my delight it was accepted.
 This will be an event of firsts for me: not only will it be my first time at this particular conference but it will also be my first face-to-face conference outside of my own school’s and it will also be my first chance to meet members of my Twitter PLN in person!
 I won’t name names as there are just too many but I’m really looking forward to meeting course mates from my MA for the first time, meeting my room mate for the weekend, meeting some of the regulars from ELTchat and seeing some of the big names in ELT giving their plenaries.